epage/cargo-script-mvs/0000-cargo-script.md

 If we record timestamps with package publishes, we could resolve to a specific timestamp for registry packages.

+Challenges:
+- Cargo preserves existing resolved versions when dealing with a new or modified dependency or `cargo update -p`.
+- Non-registry dependenciess.

+If we want this to be near-lossless, it seems like we'd need
+- An edit log, rather than simple timestamps
+- Regular lockfile entries for non-registry dependencies

 See also
 [Cargo time machine (generate lock files based on old registry state) ](https://github.com/rust-lang/cargo/issues/5221)